HOW TO READ THE TABLES

 mission: Official name of the mission with alternate known mission names in brackets.

 quantity: Number of objects identified.
-A question mark is used if no information is available and ‘scattered’ if the object was destroyed (crash, impact, explosion).
+A question mark is used if no information is available and ‘scattered’ if the object was destroyed (crash, impact, collision or explosion).

 mass (kg, upcoming): Dry mass, given in kilogram, of the object as propellant is assumed to be depleted at EOM (mission rules, leaks, fuel tank ruptures, etc.) and in any case not considered as artificial.
-A dash sign means that the mass is included into the main object mass of the mission.
+A dash sign means that the mass is included into that of the main object.